ipython/ipython/docs/source/sphinxext.rst

       Save output from matplotlib to *outfile*.

-It's important to note that all of these options can be used for the entire directive block or they can decorate individual lines of code as explained in :ref:`pseudo-decorators`.
+It's important to note that most of these options can be used for the entire directive block or they can decorate individual lines of code as explained in :ref:`pseudo-decorators`.